kimollivier/convergence/README.md

 A common diagram on the side of published maps is a compass rose with an indicator of True North and Magnetic Deviation.
 Both values are needed to find the Deviation from Grid North.
 True North is sadly missing from the NZ Topo 50 map legend.
 These tools enable you to provide the value of the difference between Grid North and True North and hence Magnetic to Grid difference.
+The topo maps add the True to Grid offset to just provide a Grid to Magnetic deviation.

 * Use pyproj/PROJ to get meridian_convergence.